-The key for this work is that deep learning algorithms for PDEs can be extended to parametric PDE problems (see, e.g., \citealp{Kutyniok2019,Kutyniok2020,Khoo17}).
-By parametric problems, we understand that we are interested not just in solving a PDE in a domain of its independent variables (time and space) as standard PDE solvers do, but also in having a representation of a PDE's solution for a range of its parameters' values.
+Deep learning algorithms offer an effective way of solving ordinary differential equations and PDEs.
+Prototypes of algorithms as differential equation solvers may be found in the work of \citet{lee1990neural} and \citet{dissanayake1994neural}.
+Subsequently, similar feedforward approaches have been introduced by \citet{van1995neural}, \citet{lagaris1998artificial} and \citet{lagaris2000neural}. \citet{schmidhuber2015deep} and \citet{yadav2015introduction} review the area.
+Calculations are very fast once the learning networks are trained but they suffer the drawback of needing to sample the data using a mesh.
+Mesh-free approaches to solving PDE problems based on deep learning are presented by \citet{sirignano2018dgm} - see also \citet{rackauckas2020universal} and references therein.
+Here, we adapt the \textquotedblleft Deep Galerkin Method\textquotedblright{} (DGM) deep learning algorithm developed by Sirignano and Spiliopoulos for computing densities of underlying processes.
+Through this algorithm we arrive at an approximate PDE solution represented by a deep neural network, which is trained to satisfy the differential operator, the initial condition, and the boundary conditions.
+The key for this work is that deep learning algorithms for PDEs can be extended to parametric PDE problems (see, e.g., \citealp{Khoo17,Kutyniok2019,Kutyniok2020}).
+By parametric problems, we understand that we are interested not just in solving a PDE in a domain of its independent variables (time and space), as standard PDE solvers do, but also in having a representation of a PDE's solution for a range of its parameters' values.
 There are several types of methods under the umbrella of model order reduction capable of dealing with parametric PDE problems (see, e.g., \citealp{Antoulas2015} and references therein).
 The type used in this paper, based on deep learning networks, has been shown over recent years to be very robust and universal (see, e.g., \citealp{Kutyniok2019,Kutyniok2020,Khoo17} and references therein, and also its use in this paper).
 Parametric PDE problems arise naturally in finance.
-Indeed, in finance applications we need to be able to find option prices, densities for the underlying price process, etc. not only as functions of spot and maturity but also as functions of volatility and other parameters of the underlying process to satisfy the practical need for frequent recalibration of models.
-Frequent recalibration imposes the requirement for valuations to be very fast for a range of the parameters' values.
+Indeed, in finance applications, we need to be able to find option prices, densities for the underlying price process, etc. not only as functions of spot price and maturity but also as functions of volatility and other parameters of the underlying process to satisfy the practical need for frequent recalibration of models.
+Frequent recalibration imposes the requirement for valuations to be very fast for a range of parameter values.
 Deep learning applied to parametric PDE problems can achieve this, as we shall demonstrate.
 We emphasise that standard PDE solvers (e.g. finite differences) give approximations of PDE solutions only for given, fixed values of parameters and need to be run online each time a parameter changes, making them uncompetitive for the parametric problem described above.
-An important feature of the use of deep learning for solving parametric problems as applied to option pricing problems is that it is ``single solve'' such that, once trained, the algorithm delivers results for any set of parameters without the need to re-run calculations.
-In the spirit of the QUAD papers, this is a new ``engine'' offering a superior alternative to previous approaches ensuring that the method is not only of universal application but also retains its high speed across all models for the underlying.
+An important feature of using deep learning to solve parametric problems, as applied to the evaluation of TPDFs, is that it is ``single solve'' such that, once trained, the algorithm delivers results for any set of parameters without the need to re-run calculations.